 - DENTFN 533 – Oral Histology and Embryology 2 (completed during DDS training)

-At least three (3) credits of Conjoint (CONJ) courses offered outside of OHS.
+At least seven (7) credits of Conjoint (CONJ) or other elective courses offered outside of OHS.
 Please see the OHS PhD course description and UW catalogue for current listings.

 Students are also required to attend and participate in the Biomedical Research Integrity Series.
 This is a non-credit summer course taught through the Department of Medical History & Ethics and consists of a series of lectures and discussion groups.
 Each student will need to attend a minimum of three lectures and three discussion groups.
 NIH Trainees are required to attend every year of the duration of their federal funding.